open-telemetry/oteps/text/0089-metrics-views-api.md

 - Configuring aggregation options, e.g. histogram bucket boundaries
 - Specifying multiple aggregations for a single metric

-In addition, it's often desirable to aggregate metrics with respect to a specific set of label keys.
+In addition, it's often desirable to aggregate metrics with respect to a specific set of label keys to reduce memory use and export data size.

 A _view API_ would allow users to use custom aggregation types, associate individual metrics with one or more aggregations, configure aggregation options, and specify the set of label keys to use to aggregate each metric.